 Full Tuition Scholarships*

-Seegmiller Law Firm
+The Lexton Law Firm Scholarships

-Interested students should send a two-page letter explaining why they would like to be selected for the JAMS, BAC or Seegmiller Scholarship with their application.
+Interested students should send a two-page letter explaining why they would like to be selected for the JAMS or Lexton Scholarship with their application.

 at the point of admissions.
 Priority deadline for partial scholarships is February

-In preparation for the LLM program, International LLM students may want to participate in Pepperdine's U.S. Law and Legal Writing Seminar, offering a four-week Legal English intensive experience in July.
+In preparation for the LL.M. program, International LL.M. students may want to participate in Pepperdine's U.S. Law and Legal Writing Seminar, offering a four-week Legal English intensive experience in July.

 For additional information about the JAMS Scholarship or the US Law and Legal Writing Seminar contact Marcelo Rosadilla, at the Straus Institute.